 Argentine nationality law also applies Jus Sanguinis (the right of blood) in many cases.
 These are only used by people born outside of Argentina.

-Your right for descent will depend on the way your parent got their Argentine nationality.
+Your right to nationality by descent will depend on the way your parent got their Argentine nationality.

 Children of Argentine-born parents